MicrochipTech/RNBD451_PIC24_BLE_TEMPERATURE_SENSOR/README.md

 ## 1. Introduction<a name="step1">

-### Getting started with RNBD451 Plug and Temperature Sensor
+### Getting started with adding RNBD451 to PIC24FJ64GU205

 This application shows how to use the RNBD451 along with the PIC24FJ64GU205 to develop a BLE temperature sensor application with TEMP&HUM 13 CLICK.
 The PIC24FJ64GU205 Curiosity Nano Development Board sends RN instructions to establish the Temperature sensor application, which can be monitored in the Microchip Bluetooth Data application.